U.S. soldier could face death penalty for Afghan killings

 The military justice system also requires the president to approve the execution of a service member.
 The last U.S. military execution, for rape, occurred in 1961.

-Emma Scanlan, a civilian defence attorney for Bales, said on Wednesday her client suffers from an unspecified mental disorder and criticized the decision to refer his case to a capital court martial.
+Emma Scanlan, a civilian defense attorney for Bales, said on Wednesday her client suffers from an unspecified mental disorder and criticized the decision to refer his case to a capital court martial.

 "It's ignoring the Army's own responsibility for an abysmal mental health system," Scanlan said.